zlskidmore/zlskidmore.github.io/published_works.md

 Welcome to my publications page.

 You'll find a strong focus on cancer genomics, spanning everything from individual case reports to large-scale genomic studies and clinical trials.
 A few papers also highlight my contributions to bioinformatics software development.
-As of now, I have 49 published papers — and there's always more to come.
+As of now, I have {{ total }} published papers — and there's always more to come.
 I aim to keep this list current, so feel free to check back periodically.

 – Zach